alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 32,
+  slide_image2
+  filename="slide32.png"
-  :alt => "A screenshot from an Airbnb setup.
+  alt="A screenshot from an Airbnb setup.
 “Let’s add your ID.”"
 %}

 I talked about Airbnb earlier.